-Factory testing of the new IEDs: As the majority of the IEDs are already in operation, the IEDs for the new bays could not be factory tested together with the existing IEDs and station level devices.
-Therefore, the owner decided to perform the test of the new IEDs with a spare Interlocking IED and the rest of the substation to be simulated by the testing tool (Figure 9).
+As the majority of the IEDs are already in operation, the IEDs for the new bays could not be factory tested together with the existing IEDs and station level devices.
+Therefore, the owner decided to perform the test of the new IEDs with a spare Interlocking IED and the rest of the substation to be simulated by StationScout (Figure 11).